kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 the disks in the btrfs pool: /dev/sda1 and /dev/sdb.

 dm-crypt has two types of containers with different benefits, "plain" and "luks".
-The plain encrpytion sets up a "dumb" container.
-It has no knowledge that it is even encrypted until you open it, specifying every relevent parameter each time (keysize, cipher, hash).
-LUKS on the other hand, places a header on the disk that is aware of the parameters it was encrpyted with and allows from multiple decryption keys.
+The plain encryption sets up a "dumb" container.
+It has no knowledge that it is even encrypted until you open it, specifying every relevant parameter each time (keysize, cipher, hash).
+LUKS on the other hand, places a header on the disk that is aware of the parameters it was encrypted with and allows from multiple decryption keys.
 While LUKS seems like the obvious choice, one may decide to use plain if [plausible deniability](https://en.wikipedia.org/wiki/Plausible_deniability) is a concern,